-(c) A prescriptive pathway, which includes meeting reporting milestones described in § 3519.6 and implementing one or more DOEE pre-determined energy efficiency measures designed to achieve energy savings comparable to the requirements in § 3518.1(a);
+(c) A prescriptive pathway to achieve energy savings comparable to the requirements in § 3518.1(a), which includes meeting reporting milestones described in § 3519.6 across four (4) phases and completing DOEE-approved energy efficiency measures set forth in a final action plan agreement signed by DOEE and the building owner and;

-(d) An alternative compliance pathway as agreed upon by DOEE and the building owner that is designed to achieve energy savings comparable to the requirements in § 3518.1(a); or
+(d) An alternative compliance pathway as proposed by a building owner and approved by DOEE that is designed to achieve energy savings comparable to the requirements in § 3518.1(a); or

-(e) Only for the BEPS Period beginning on January 1, 2021, buildings may follow a 2021 pathway option for each of the pathways described in § 3518.2(a) through (d) by using the applicable EUI average for the period from 2018 to 2019 as the baseline to compare to the applicable EUI for 2026 in order to determine whether the twenty percent (20%) reduction or comparable energy savings requirement has been met.
+(e) Only for the BEPS Period beginning on January 1, 2021, buildings that receive a delay of compliance pursuant to § 3520.7 may follow a 2021 option for the pathways described in § 3518.1(a) and (b), with the following adjustments:

+(1) The performance pathway described in § 3518.1(a) shall use the Site EUI average for the period from 2018 to 2019 as the baseline to compare with the Site EUI for 2026 to determine whether the twenty percent (20%) reduction or comparable energy savings requirement has been met; and

+(2) The standard target pathway described in 3518.1(b) shall achieve energy performance in 2026 equal to or greater than the 2021 BEPS.

-3518.2 When measuring energy performance, a building owner shall exclude the gross floor area and energy consumption of spaces that meet the criteria in Portfolio Manager for excluding a space.
+3518.2 Throughout a Compliance Cycle, a building owner shall consistently exclude gross floor area and energy consumption of spaces in accordance with the criteria in Portfolio Manager for excluding a space, unless that gross floor area and energy consumption was included in the District Benchmark Results and Compliance Report used to determine whether the building met the BEPS.

-3518.3 A building owner shall not implement a compliance measure that poses a threat to the health and safety of a building occupant or user.
+3518.3 A building owner shall not, in the process of complying with this chapter, implement a measure that poses a threat to the health and safety of a building occupant or user, including by reducing indoor environmental quality.

 3519 Building Energy Performance Reporting and Verification

 3519.1 This section establishes reporting and verification requirements for building owners to meet the building energy performance requirements.
-For the BEPS Period beginning in 2021, all deadlines set forth in this section shall be extended by one (1) year, consistent with § 3520.7 and § 301(e)(1) of the Act (D.C.
-Official Code § 8-1772.21(e)(1)).
+For the BEPS Period beginning in 2021, all buildings that receive a delay under § 3520.7 shall have all deadlines set forth in this section extended by one (1) year.

-3519.2 The owner of a building that does not meet the BEPS as of the first day of the Compliance Cycle shall select a compliance pathway described under § 3518.1 for DOEE review and approval through the Online BEPS Portal no later than February 1, one (1) year from the start of the Compliance Cycle.
+3519.2 The owner of a building that does not meet the BEPS shall select a compliance pathway described under § 3518.1 for DOEE review and approval through the Online BEPS Portal no later than April 1, one (1) year from the start of the Compliance Cycle.

+(a) DOEE shall not approve selection of the prescriptive pathway until the building owner submits an energy audit to DOEE as described in § 3519.6(a).

+(b) A building that receives a one-year delay of compliance under § 3520.7(g) shall select one of the pathways described in § 3518.1(c) - (e).

 3519.3 If a building owner does not select a compliance pathway as specified in § 3519.2 or does not receive DOEE approval for a pathway, DOEE shall assign a pathway for the building.
-The assigned pathway shall be either a performance pathway or a standard target pathway.

 3519.4 A building owner may change a pathway, including a DOEE-assigned compliance pathway, during a Compliance Cycle for good cause shown by submitting a pathway change application through the Online BEPS Portal and receiving approval from DOEE.
 A building owner may not change pathways until approval is received from DOEE.

-3519.5 For a building pursuing either a performance or standard target pathway, a building owner shall submit a report of completed actions to DOEE through the Online BEPS Portal no later than February 1, five (5) years from the start of the Compliance Cycle.
+3519.5 For a building following either a performance or standard target pathway, a building owner shall submit a report of completed actions to DOEE through the Online BEPS Portal no later than April 1, five (5) years from the start of the Compliance Cycle.